MiriamCabadajova/ysoft-app/README.md

 * path to output file in JSON format

-If incorrect number or wrong parameters are provided, application should display some kind of help application should read data from input file and store result in output JSON file in following way
+If incorrect number or wrong parameters are provided, application should display some kind of help

+Application should read data from input file and store result in output JSON file in following way
 * userName: value presented as the first parameter
 * printerName: value presented as the second parameter
 * data: content from the input file